fmay/ocr-python-1/.guides/sections.md

   - action: close
     path: "#tabs"
   - action: open
-    path: 8-iteration1/start.py
+    path: 8-iteration1/play.py
     panel: 0
 layout: ""
 step: 8-iteration1

 ---
 One of the things that makes computers so useful is the speed at which they do things.
 This means we can get them to do something over and over again.
 We call this iteration or looping.
 We will look at two types of loop, the first of which is a count controlled loop.
 This is when a program carries out a set of instructions a certain number of times.
-To do a count controlled loop we use for.
+To do a count controlled loop we use `for`.
 Note how anything inside the loop is indented.

 ```python
 for i in range(0,5):